Nikolai Dzhumagaliev: First confinement, escape, and fugitive years

-Capture and fate
+According to Yury Dubyagin, a Colonel in the Ministry of Internal Affairs, he suspected Dzhumagaliev killed some victims attributed to Ukrainian serial killer Anatoliy Tymofeev in Moscow.
+He claimed that a victim who survived an attack at Dinamo metro station and a witness to the scene had been dismissed from the case after stating that the attacker wasn't Tymofeev, with Dubyagin himself being penalized on orders of the Ministry of Internal Affairs for spreading disinformation.

-Dzhumagaliev decided to end his adventures by staging a theft, intending to return to Tashkent and go to prison for a minor crime.
-His plan was successful, and in April 1991, Dzhumagaliev was arrested for stealing sheep in Fergana.
-He claimed to be Chinese and, accordingly, was placed in the general cell of the SIZO.
+In April 1991, during the dissolution of the Soviet Union, Dzhumagaliev was arrested for sheep theft in Fergana Region, Uzbekistan.
+He had planned for his arrest in hopes of hiding within the prison system.
+Upon being brought to Tashkent Pretrial Detention Center No. 1, Dzhumagaliev claimed to be Chinese, hoping that this would enable him to receive new identity documents upon his release.
+Accordingly, was placed in the general cell of the SIZO.
 During interrogations, he willingly confessed to the theft, but could not explain how he had made his way to the Soviet Union.
 Because of this discrepancy, a request was sent to Moscow for assistance.
 Colonel Yury Dubyagin, who had participated in the effort to capture Dzhumagaliev, arrived in Fergana from the capital.
-The sheep thief was revealed as the cannibal, was taken into custody, and returned to a psychiatric hospital in Kazakhstan.
+Dzhumagaliev was positively identified and returned to Kazakhstan, where he was committed to a psychiatric facility in Nikolaevka.

+Current confinement

+In September 2014, Dzhumagaliev was charged with and convicted of the tenth murder committed in 1990 in Aktobe.
+As of 2025, Dzhumagaliev is incarcerated in a specialized psychiatric clinic in Aktas.

-Dzhumagaliev said that he hoped that the court would accept evidence of his recovery and release him in the future.
+At the clinic, Dzhumagaliev is engaged in the repair of small equipment.
+He said that he hoped that the court would accept evidence of his recovery and release him in the future.
 Previously, he was recognized as cured and released, and immediately dismembered bodies were found in the vicinity.
-Currently, Nikolai Dzhumagaliev is isolated from society and is incarcerated in a specialized psychiatric clinic, fenced with barbed wire, in the village of Aktas in the Almaty region.
-There he is engaged in the repair of small equipment.
 He once filed an application to be given the death penalty, but it was regarded by experts as a symptom of the deterioration of his condition.
 Doctors say about him: "His behavior is orderly; the patient is calm.
 He willingly works in the department, helping the staff.
 We have no grounds to believe that he poses a danger to others.
 He can quietly be in society and be observed in a regular hospital."
 The question of his discharge is still open.
 Specialists studying serial killers strongly disagree with the conclusions of the clinic's doctors.

-In September 2014, Dzhumagaliev was charged with and convicted of his tenth murder, which he had committed in 1990 in Aktobe.

-In January 2016, there were rumours in WhatsApp and Facebook about his possible escape.
+In January 2016, there were rumours in WhatsApp and Facebook about his possible escape, being subsequently blamed for the disappearance of 22-year-old Saida Akzhanova.
 However, this was never confirmed.
 The police tracked down the author of the false report, who turned out to be a 21-year-old female resident from Dzhumagaliev's native village.
 She was subsequently arrested and confessed.

 Russian lawyer Yuri Antonyan, ruminating on the psychology and sexual frustration of serial killers, stated that Dzhumagaliev "was disgusted by sexual intercourse".